Pradeep-Sampath-2846/Pradeep-Sampath-2846/README.md

 <h1 align="center">Hi there 👋, I'm Pradeep Sampath</h1>
 <h3 align="center">A passionate Full Stack developer from Sri Lanka 🇱🇰</h3>

-<h4>I’m  from Sri Lanka 🇱🇰.
-I am Full Stack Developer and always enjoy learning new Languages and frameworks.
+<h4>I am Full Stack Developer and always enjoy learning new Languages and frameworks.
 I have completed my Bachelor in  Engineering from University of Moratuwa .
-Please do visit and checkout my previous skill improvement projects  done with different frameworks and languages like (Java , Js , Jakarta EE , Database (Mysql/PostgreSQL Redis) ,HTML5, CSS3 , Boostrap, Spring .....etc”</h4>
+Currently, my technological stack consists of several scopes as mentioned here.
+Java is my initial language since I take my first footstep in the programming world.
+Further, JS,TS ,HTML and CSS are my favaroite languesges.
+You can share your skills with me and I love it and pleasure to meet you on this energetic knowledge sharing platform.
+Thank you !”</h4>
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/kpspremakumara" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="pradeep" height="30" width="40" /></a>